-Blue Jays bat around in 4th and 6th, rout Tigers 12-1
+‘Superstitious’ Jansen shaves in dugout, hits 2-run single

 Toronto was up 2-0 before loading the bases in the fourth.
 Hernandez hit an RBI single, Eric Sogard followed with a two-run single, and Freddy Galvis drove in a run with a single of his own.

 Hernandez led off the sixth with a homer, and the Blue Jays would go on to score four more runs that inning.
-Danny Jansen’s two-run single made it 11-0.

 The Tigers are 7-32 since the start of June.